-36For ease of interpretation and readability, we present separate regressions.
+36. For ease of interpretation and readability, we present separate regressions.
 Pooling both school types and using interactions yields similar conclusions (similarly for other regressions below where we split the sample).

-37 We use wild cluster bootstrap standard errors because of the small number of clusters (Cameron, Gelbach and Miller 2008).
+37. We use wild cluster bootstrap standard errors because of the small number of clusters (Cameron et al., 2008).
 We use permutation tests due to small sample sizes, particularly in analyses that split the sample into subgroups.